-As many exciting premieres will storm cinemas in March, how about a look at another great ‘classic’ before then?
+As many exciting premieres will storm cinemas in March, how about a look at another great ‘classic’ until then?
 A few weeks ago I was raving about Nae Caranfil’s films, particularly his brilliant social comedy Philantropy .
 Thankfully Mr Caranfil is anything but a one-hit-wonder.
-His movies are without exception highly clever and entertaining and I would recommend anyone to take the time to watch any of them.
+His movies are without exception very clever and terrifically entertaining and I would recommend anyone to take the time to watch any of them.
 Actually, make it the entire Caranfil collection.

 It would be great to start with his very first feature, the 1993 comedy È pericoloso sporgersi/Sundays on Leave.
 But as the film seems to have been forgotten by distributors, let’s go for his equally engaging and in fact even better 1996 dramedy Asfalt Tango, or, as the proper and rather unnecessary English translation would be, Asphalt Tango by its international title.